Fighting phragmites — Ontario’s worst invasive species

 How to identify phragmites?

 Although it grows mostly in wetlands, it can also be found growing in roadside ditches and on beaches and dunes.
 It can be hard to distinguish from its native counterpart, as they share similar features and habitat.

-- Grows in stands that can be extremely dense with as many as 200 stems per square metre.
+- grows in stands that can be extremely dense with as many as 200 stems per square metre.

-- Is so dense that it crowds out other species.
+- is so dense that it crowds out other species.

-- Can reach heights of up to 6 metres (18 feet).
+- can reach heights of up to 6 metres (18 feet).

-- Very common in roadside ditches.
+- is very common in roadside ditches.

-- Has tan or beige stems, blue-green leaves and large, dense seedheads.
+- has tan or beige stems, blue-green leaves and large, dense seedheads.

 Comparing invasive phragmites stems (left) to native phragmites stems (right) (Photo courtesy of the Great Lakes Phragmites Collaborative)

-- Grows in stands that are usually not as dense as the invasive plant; unlikely to be found in roadside ditches.
+- grows in stands that are usually not as dense as the invasive plant; unlikely to be found in roadside ditches.

-- Usually has more reddish-brown stems, yellow-green leaves and smaller, sparser seedheads.
+- usually has more reddish-brown stems, yellow-green leaves and smaller, sparser seedheads.